YorgosPs/Yorgos-Psarellis/Teaching.md

 #### Justice, Equity, Diversity and Inclusion Certification

-I received a [certification](https://cer.jhu.edu/files_ta/JEDI_Revised_2.pdf) for attending a training seminar series on JEDI, where I learned how I can create a more safe and inclusive classroom experience for my students.
+I received a [certification](https://cer.jhu.edu/files_ta/JEDI_Revised_2.pdf) for attending a training seminar series on JEDI, where I learned how I can create a safer and more inclusive classroom experience for my students.

 #### Teaching Assistant, Nonlinear Dynamics and Chaos